nitro41992/splitting-sucks/docs/implementation_plan.md

     - Other race conditions or data integrity issues in the save/upload/delete lifecycle.
     - Detailed URI logging has been added to the client to help trace this.
 - **Error Handling for Background Uploads (`onImageSelected`):** Improved by explicitly clearing `actualImageGsUri` and `actualThumbnailGsUri` in `WorkflowState` if the upload for the *currently selected* image file fails, to prevent saving invalid URIs.
 Also attempts to queue URIs for deletion if an upload completes for an image that is no longer the active selection.
+- **Receipts List Loading (`ReceiptsScreen`):**
+    - Removed confusing `TabBar` from `AppBar`.
+    - Implemented `AutomaticKeepAliveClientMixin` to preserve state between tab navigations (should prevent reloads when switching to/from Settings).
+    - Refactored to use `StreamBuilder` with `_firestoreService.getReceiptsStream().asyncMap(...)` to process thumbnails within the stream pipeline.
+The stream is initialized in `initState` to prevent re-creation on build.
+This resolved flashing/rebuild issues.
+    - **Future Enhancement:** If streaming all receipts is too slow/costly, stream-based pagination (stream initial batch, then manual "load more") will be the next step for list performance.
+- **Button Redundancy (`ReceiptUploadScreen`):** Ensure that conditionally rendered buttons with similar actions (e.g., "Use This" vs. a separate "Parse Receipt") don't appear simultaneously, causing confusion.
+Consolidate actions into fewer, clearly purposed buttons.
+- **Image Placeholder Layout (`ReceiptUploadScreen`):** When using `CachedNetworkImage` for a main image with a thumbnail displayed in its `placeholderBuilder`, use a `Stack` to correctly layer the thumbnail and a loading indicator.
+Ensure `BoxFit` properties are consistent between the placeholder thumbnail and the main image to prevent visual jumps and improve the loading experience.

 </rewritten_file>